nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 ### Deleting a person

-1. Deleting a person while all persons are being shown
+1. Deleting a contact while all contacts are being shown

-   1. Prerequisites: List all persons using the `list` command.
-Multiple persons in the list.
+   1. Prerequisites: List all contacts using the `list contact` command.
+Multiple contacts will be shown in the list.

-   1. Test case: `delete 1`<br>
+   1. Test case: `delete contact 1`<br>
       Expected: First contact is deleted from the list.
 Details of the deleted contact shown in the status message.
-Timestamp in the status bar is updated.

-   1. Test case: `delete 0`<br>
+   1. Test case: `delete contact 0`<br>
-      Expected: No person is deleted.
+      Expected: No contact is deleted.
 Error details shown in the status message.
-Status bar remains the same.

-   1. Other incorrect delete commands to try: `delete`, `delete x`, `...` (where x is larger than the list size)<br>
+   1. Other incorrect delete contact commands to try: `delete contact`, `delete contact x`, `...` (where x is larger than the list size)<br>
       Expected: Similar to previous.

-1. _{ more test cases …​ }_
+### Deleting an event

+1. Deleting an event while all events are being shown

+    1. Prerequisites: List all contacts and events using the `list contact` command.
+This will show every contact and its respective events.
+    Use the `list events` command to open a new events window showing all events (without the contacts).

+    1. Test case: `delete event -id 2 -eid 1`<br>
+       Expected: First event of the second contact is deleted.
+Title of the deleted event shown in the status message.
+       Event deleted from the list in the events window.

+    1. Test case: `delete event -id 0 -eid 1`<br>
+       Expected: No event is deleted.
+Error details (contact not found) shown in the status message.

+    1. Test case: `delete event -id 1 -eid 0`<br>
+       Expected: No event is deleted.
+Error details (event not found) shown in the status message.

+    1. Other incorrect delete commands to try: `delete event`, `delete event -id x -eid 1`, `delete event -id 1 -eid x`, `...` (where x is larger than the size of contacts/events)<br>
+       Expected: Similar to previous test cases.

 ### Saving data